GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/timing_exercise_answers.md

     ![Connectivity Diagram](https://github.com/GMLC-TDC/helics_doc_resources/raw/main/user_guide/timing_fed_setup.png "Exercise Federate Setup")

-5. Federation Setup \[A: period=1; B: period=2; C: period=3\], Federates will send an update when they have received an update from the all other connected federates.
-Federate A sends an update at time 0, what is the Update sequence
+5. Federation Setup \[A: period=1; B: period=2; C: period=3\], Federates will send an update when they have received an update from all other connected federates.
+Federate A sends an update at time 0, what is the update sequence

 <center>